 The demand segment lists contain the same segment hop types as SR LSPs.
 One distinction is these LSP segment list hops can be either SR LSPs or RSVP LSPs.
 Using LSP segment list hops enables you to model tunnel mapping.
 Using LSP segment list hops, also enables external applications to choose route characteristics, such as latency and node avoidance.

-Figure 12-9 shows a demand without hops and how it is rerouted using an LSP segment list hop.
+Example: Figure 12-9 shows a demand without hops and how it is rerouted using an LSP segment list hop.